damian-git-99/blog-app-node/README.md

 - User login:
   As a registered user, I want to be able to log in to the application using my username and password so that I can access my account and use the app.

+- Login with Google:
+  As a user, I want the option to log in to the application using my Google account so that I can access my account conveniently and securely.

 - Secure authentication:
   As a user, I want my authentication to be done securely using bcrypt and session tokens, so that my information is protected from unauthorized access.